brysontyrrell/Example-JSS-Webhooks/README.md

 See [The Unofficial JSS API Docs: Webhooks API](https://unofficial-jss-api-docs.atlassian.net/wiki/display/JRA/Webhooks+API) for a full reference of all webhook events in both JSON and XML format.

+# Email on Mobile Device Enroll and Un-Enroll

+This is a webhooks version of a JSS Events API example demonstrated at the [2012 JNUC](https://www.youtube.com/watch?v=QGxMJ1r8_Lg) with the addition of listening for both **MobileDeviceEnrolled** and **MobileDeviceUnEnrolled** events.

+When the event is received the integration parses the information for the mobile device and creates the email body in both plain text and HTML formats.

+This email notification method can be adapted to any event within webhooks.
+Additional logic can be added to handle sending the alert to different email recipients depending upon the user assigned to the device.
+Another enhancement would be to tie into a directory service to look up the user's manager and then set the manager's email as the recipient and other required parties as CCs.

 # Apache Script Runner

 This is a very basic example of executing a shell script on every inbound request using Apache and PHP5.